 HOW MUCH DOES IT COST TO START A DENTAL PRACTICE?

 As a freshly licensed dentist, you are ready to put away the books and get down to business.
 Now you are ready to branch out on your own and open your own dental office.
 It’s an exciting time, for sure.
 However, before you can pursue your dream career, the important question arises: How much does it cost to start a dental practice?
 As expensive as any start-up business, the total cost of opening a dental clinic can range depending on a variety of factors.
+There is the location of the clinic, the bank rates, and let’s not forget the office floor plans.

 With the following Start-Up Cost Tips, you can identify important factors to help you make better decisions for your practice.
 Moreover, it will benefit your budget and your patients.